spgill/url-shortener/README.md

 This build will automatically install node and python dependencies, and build the web UI from source.

-... or you can pull a pre-built image from my private Docker image repo at `docker.spgill.me` like so;
+... or you can pull a pre-built image (approx. 250 MiB) from my private Docker image repo at `docker.spgill.me` like so;

 ```bash
 docker pull docker.spgill.me/url-shortener:latest